Adventures galore in the Lower North

 Ohakune’s awesome Old Coach Road traces the edge of Tongariro National Park, it takes in an amazing array of natural and human history – from magical forest and epic views over the volcanic plateau, to spooky railway tunnels and super-sized Hapuawhenua railway viaduct.
 It’s suitable for competent off-roaders, including older children and e-bikers.
 Ohakune’s Powderhorn Chateau is a top spot for post-ride recovery.

-Intermediate mountain bikers will need several days to tick off the area’s three classic tracks – the Mangapurua (Bridge to Nowhere), 42 Traverse and Fishers Tracks.
-Riders who miss Mangapurua mission can still see Whanganui National Park on a jet boat trip with Bridge to Nowhere Tours.
+Intermediate mountain bikers will need several days to tick off the area’s three classic tracks – the Mangapurua (closed from the Mangapurua Trig to the Bridge to Nowhere in winter), 42 Traverse and Fishers Tracks.
+Riders who miss the Mangapurua mission can still see Whanganui National Park on a jet boat trip with Bridge to Nowhere Tours.

 At the Whanganui end of the Mountains to Sea, riverside and urban cycleways allow you to explore the city’s art, culture and cafe scene.